-By submitting your online registration and application form to the BC PNP, you are indicating that you understand and agree with the declaration and consent on the final tab of the form.
+In submitting an online registration, application and, if applicable, a request for review to the BC PNP, you are required to sign a declaration and consent form indicating that you understand and agree with the declaration and consent.
 You are legally responsible for the accuracy of the information provided in your registration and application forms, even if your representative submits the registration or application form on your behalf.

 The BC PNP uses the personal email address from your BCPNP Online profile as the unique personal identifier for your profile.
 The email and contact information provided in your profile will be associated with the application and will be used by BC PNP staff for all communication, including final decisions.
-Please ensure that your personal contact details remain up to date in BCPNP Online throughout the entire BC PNP and permanent residence application processes, and that you have access to that email address, even after you have been nominated.
+Please ensure that your personal contact details remain up to date in the BCPNP Online portal throughout the entire BC PNP and permanent residence application processes, and that you have access to that email address, even after you have been nominated.

-If you do not keep this information updated and, as a result, you do not receive or respond to important notices from the BC PNP, your inaction may lead to a refusal or cancellation of your nomination.
+If you do not keep your personal contact information updated and, as a result, you do not receive or respond to important notices from the BC PNP, your inaction may lead to a refusal or cancellation of your nomination.